 Unlike other gluten-free mug cake recipes on the internet, mine does not contain gluten-free flour, which is often grain and or starch-based (rice and tapioca flour and potato starch.)

-Dutch-processed cocoa powder This is a version of cocoa powder, found mostly in Europe, that has been alkalized with potassium carbonate leading to a richer, darker, and neutral cocoa powder.
+Dutch-processed cocoa powder: This version of cocoa powder, found mostly in Europe, has been alkalized with potassium carbonate, resulting in a richer and darker cocoa powder.
 After having tested this mug cake with raw cacao powder, natural unsweetened cocoa powder, and Dutch-processed cocoa, I have to say the one made with Dutch-processed cocoa was the best in taste, look, and texture.
+However, you can use any unsweetened cocoa powder available to you.

 A note on cocoa powders: